 The Bay TMDL sets pollutant limits on nitrogen, phosphorus and sediment.
 However, the Chesapeake Bay Program set Phase III WIP planning targets only for nitrogen and phosphorus because nutrients have the greatest impact on the water quality standards that are the most difficult to achieve under the Bay TMDL: dissolved oxygen levels supportive of aquatic life in the Bay.
 Practices to control nitrogen and phosphorus also reduce sediment loads to waterways.
-Sediment loads are managed in the Chesapeake Bay Total Maximum Daily Load (Bay TMDL) to specifically address the water clarity/submerged aquatic vegetation (SAV) water quality standards.
-Research has shown that the water clarity/SAV water quality standard is generally more responsive to nutrient load reductions than it is to sediment load reductions.
-This is because algae fueled by nutrients can block as much, or more, light from reaching SAV as suspended sediments.
+The Chesapeake Bay Program therefore agreed to base sediment targets on sediment loads reaching the tidal waters of the Chesapeake Bay after implementing pollution reduction controls necessary to meet nitrogen and phosphorus planning targets.